SoftwareAG/wmio-connector-basicexample/README.md

 In the "echo" action, you can see the available data types that can be used as input for an action and how to generate the options for an input field based on the results of a service call (by using lookups).

 ##### advancedecho
-In the "advancedecho" action, you can see how to make input options dependant from another input fields using lookups.
+In the "advancedecho" action, you can see how to make input options dependent from another input fields using lookups.

 ***